samply/icd-dictionary/README.md

 ```
 CTR=`docker ps | grep icd-dictionary | awk '{print $1}'`

-docker cp codesystem-icd10gm.json $CTR:/var/tmp/icd10/codesystem-icd10gm.json
+docker cp ICD10-GM/codesystem-icd10.json $CTR:/var/tmp/icd10/codesystem-icd10.json

-winpty docker exec -it $CTR bash
+docker exec -it $CTR bash
 # You are now in the container
-curl -H 'Content-Type:text/plain' -d '/var/tmp/icd10/codesystem-icd10gm.json' http://localhost:8080/api/v1/icd/load
+curl -H 'Content-Type:text/plain' -d '/var/tmp/icd10/codesystem-icd10.json' http://localhost:8080/api/v1/icd/load
-rm /var/tmp/icd10/codesystem-icd10gm.json
+rm /var/tmp/icd10/codesystem-icd10.json
 # The following command is a test to make sure that there is content
 curl 'http://localhost:8080/icd10/ValueSet/$expand?url=http://hl7.org/fhir/sid/icd-10-gm&filter=blut'
 exit

 ```

-Note that you only need to use "winpty" if you are using git bash on Windows.
-Otherwise, you can use vanilla docker.
+Note that you will need to precede the "docker exec" with "winpty" if you are using git bash on Windows.

 ## License